FOOD HOLIDAY: Cappuccino History For National Cappuccino Day - The Nibble Webzine Of Food Adventures Cappuccino History For National Cappuccino Day

 CAPPUCCINO-LATTE DIFFERENCE

 • Latte has even more milk: A basic latte is 2 ounces espresso and 6 ounces steamed milk.
-There is no extra foamed milk added on top.
+Otherwise stated, there is more steamed milk and just a thin layer of foam on top.
+It’s “milkier,” which makes the espresso milder than in cappuccino.
+A latte is typically 8-16 ounces.

 • To make latte art (photo #5), the barista adds some milk foam to the top.